ostanley/physio2bids/README.md

 ### Physio2bids

 This python script was created to cconvert data from the Siemens 7T Magnetom to BIDS format.
-I rquires a directory of physio files (\*.puls and \*.resp).
+It requires a directory of physio files (\*.puls and \*.resp) and a BIDS directory.

 ## Usage